-Before you make use of the graduated compression socks for men, it is important to know how they work.
-In order to work effectively, you have to wear the socks early in the morning until you go to bed at night.
+Before you make use of graduated compression socks for men, it is important to know how they work.
+In order to work effectively, the socks must be worn from early in the morning until you go to bed at night.
 This prevents gravity from doing its damage throughout the day.

-The socks work by putting most of its compression on your ankle, while the compression level will reduce slowly up the socks.
+Compression socks work by putting most of the pressure on the ankle, while the compression level will reduce slowly as the socks move up the leg.
 The essence of the pressure gradient is to ensure that blood flows freely towards the heart, and not downwards towards the foot or into superficial veins.
 When the graduated compression applied is adequate, there will be a reduction in the diameter of major veins.
 This, in turn, will increase the volume and velocity of blood flow.

 Some of the benefits of graduation compression is to reverse venous hypertension, enhance venous return, supplement skeletal-muscle pump, as well as improve lymphatic drainage.
 Additionally, graduation compression initiates complex biochemical and physiologic effects that involve arterial, venous, and lymphatic systems.

-Reasons You Should Consider Using Compression Socks for Men
+Reasons You Should Use Compression Socks for Men

-There are a lot of reasons you should be using compression socks.
-People wear them for comfort, for better performance in sports, and for prevention of critical medical conditions and for various other reasons.
+The number of reasons you should be using compression socks is many!
+People wear them for comfort, for better performance in sports, and for the prevention of critical medical conditions and for various other reasons.
 Although their major work is to improve blood flow, they also help to reduce pain and swelling in the legs.

 If you can relate to any of the situations below, you should consider using compression socks:

 For athletes and people who exercise, wearing compression socks can help to reduce soreness and enhance post-exercise recovery.
 Compression therapy has been shown to minimize the production of lactic acid in the body during workouts, which means you’ll have less pain and soreness the following day.
 Hence, it is advisable to wear compression socks before you begin your exercise so as to reduce muscle soreness in your legs.

-Compression socks help in medical conditions like blood clots, leg ulcers, irritable bowel syndrome, vein disease, sleep apnea, diabetes, poor circulation, injuries, swelling, and varicose veins.
+Compression socks are recommended by medical professionals to help with certain conditions such as blood clots, lymphedema, vein disease, sleep apnea, diabetes, poor circulation, injuries, swelling, blood clot prevention and varicose veins.

-You should know that prolonged sitting can result in leg fatigue and blood pooling in the lower legs.
+You probably already know that prolonged sitting can result in leg fatigue and blood pooling in the lower legs.
 If you job requires prolong sitting, you should get a good pair of compression socks.
 For pilots, avid travelers, desk jockeys and other people who sit without the opportunity to get up very often, compression socks are a must-have!

-Standing in one position for too long could reduce the flow of blood and cause problems with the veins in your legs, induce swelling and even cause varicose veins.
+Standing in one position for too long can reduce the flow of blood and cause problems with the veins in your legs, induce swelling and even cause varicose veins.
 If you have to stand for long periods of time, you should consider having a pair of compression socks to increase your energy and reduce fatigue.
 Nurses, doctors, retail workers, food servers and other people who stand for many hours at a time should consider the use of compression socks for men (and women!).

-When embarking on a long trip, you will have to sit for long hours, and this can result in pooling of blood in your legs.
-While flying, prolong sitting could cause deep vein thrombosis.
-Hence, you need to use compression therapy so your legs will feel fresh when you get to your destination.
+When embarking on a long trip, you will often be required to sit for long hours, and this can result in pooling of blood or fluid in your legs.
+While flying, prolong sitting could even potentially cause deep vein thrombosis, which is a dangerous (even life-threatening!) disease.
+Using compression therapy makes your legs will feel fresh when you get to your destination.